SDCopy-App/SDCopyManual/README.md

 1. Each device requires one license.
 1. Each license should bind to a user, with name and email.
-1. At our serverside, log will be generated and kept when license quering.
+1. At our server side, log will be generated and kept when license quering.
 1. When update package sent, one email will be sent to the licence owner and a record will be kept on our server.
 1. If you beleave that your license is lost or stolen, contact support desk to change to a new one.
 1. The log kept on our server will not be transferred to any people or group other than SDCopy development team.